The Pragmatic Evidence Lab Team

-In 2025, Pragmatic Evidence Lab was transferred to the Department of Clinical Research.
-Aligned with the mission of the Department of Clinical Research (DCR) to shape the future of clinical research and generate evidence that matters, the Pragmatic Evidence Lab (PEL) focuses on advancing innovative trial methodologies and rigorous evidence synthesis.
-Through this work, PEL aims to improve how clinical evidence is generated, interpreted, and translated into meaningful health care decisions.
+In 2025, the Pragmatic Evidence Lab was integrated into the DCR under the leadership of Prof. Dr. Lars Hemkens (Head) and Dr. Perrine Janiaud (Deputy Head).
+Closely aligned with the mission of the Department of Clinical Research to shape the future of clinical research and generate evidence that matters, the Pragmatic Evidence Lab advances innovative clinical trial methodologies and rigorous evidence synthesis.

 Agreement of treatment effects